 Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

-Almost every job you can imagine requires at least basic IT skills, so ensure you know what skills employers seek when you apply for IT-related jobs.
-Keep reading to see more examples of IT skills and learn the answers to common questions about IT skills.
+Almost every job requires at least basic IT skills.
+So even if you’re not writing a CV for an IT job, ensure you know what IT skills employers seek when you apply for jobs.
+Keep reading to see more examples of IT skills, how to put IT skills on your CV, and answers to common questions about IT skills.

 IT skills examples for your CV in 2023

 The UK is currently facing a shortage of skilled IT workers, so IT skills are in high demand, especially the following:

 Almost all businesses rely on the Internet and other digital methods to store information.
 Showing employers that you understand cybersecurity is essential (and especially so if you’re writing a cybersecurity CV) because doing so lets them know you’ll protect their data and help prevent breaches of the Data Protection Act or cyberattacks.

 - Risk analysis